evanwinter/genius-lyric-analyzer/readme.md

 ## To do

+* Javascript rewrite.
+Get it to run in browser
-* for line in lyrics containing keyword, print line
+* Give context to lyrics during reverse lookup -- something along the lines of `for line in lyrics containing keyword, print line`
+* Reverse lookup phrase frequency
-* Output as a webpage
+* Output as a better webpage ~~Output as a webpage~~
-* Make stats more relative -- what percent
+* Make stats relative -- percentages etc. Need to adjust for differences in number of songs, etc
-* Look up frequency of phrase
-* regex used for file setup takes "A$AP Rocky" and makes it "aaprocky" -- possible to replace $'s with "S's? also "24hrs" becomes "hrs"
+* replace $'s with "S's - "A$AP Rocky" becomes "aaprocky" right now ~~also "24hrs" becomes "hrs"~~
 * ~~Filter out boring/extremely common words before doing data visualization (but after writing most common words to text file)~~
 * ~~tokenize artist name and filter from analysis -- always ends up in top 50~~
 * ~~Filter for "(Live", "[Live"~~
 * ~~Calculate lexical diversity (unique words / all words)~~
 * Better data visualization -- D3.js an option?
-* Get it to run in browser
 * ~~New folder for each artist's lyrics, analysis and plot i.e. `output/artistname/`~~

 ## Known issues/limitations/areas for improvement (probably won't fix)

 * Counts featured artists'/collaborators' lyrics too
 * Because each token is stripped of punctuation and transformed to lowercase, "I'll" & "ill" are both counted as "ill", etc
-* Doesn't always find the right artist: User searches artist name --> program executes a search using that exact input --> target artist is whoever the top result's primary artist is...
-Ex: entering Slipknot when prompted for artist name will find the top result to be an XXXTentacion song &mdash; titled "slipknot" &mdash; thus using XXXTentacion as the target artist instead.
+* ~~Doesn't always find the right artist: User searches artist name --> program executes a search using that exact input --> target artist is whoever the top result's primary artist is...
+Ex: entering Slipknot when prompted for artist name will find the top result to be an XXXTentacion song &mdash; titled "slipknot" &mdash; thus using XXXTentacion as the target artist instead.~~

 ## Bugs (will fix)

-* Traceback (most recent call last):
+* `Traceback (most recent call last):
   File "main.py", line 411, in <module>
     main()
   File "main.py", line 357, in main